Xin Yunlai

 Xin Yunlai (辛云来 (Xīn Yúnlái); born September 22, 1994) is a Chinese actor under Enlight Media.
 He was born in Wuxi City, Jiangsu Province.
 In 2016, he joined the Chinese boy group Attack!
 Bigboy and officially entered the entertainment industry.
-Yunlai made his acting debut on 2018 when he played Gu Sen Xi in the 2018 Chinese film Cry Me A Sad River.
+Yunlai made his acting debut on 2018 when he played Gu Senxi in the 2018 Chinese film Cry Me A Sad River.
 Since then, he has appeared in various films and television dramas, including the 2019 time-traveling historical romance drama, Dreaming Back to the Qing Dynasty.

 Career

 2018–2019: Acting debut

 On September 21, 2018, Xin Yunlai made his acting debut when he played the role of Gu Senxiang's twin brother Gu Senxi in the youth campus film Cry Me A Sad River, with Zhao Yingbo, Ren Min and Zhang Ruonan.
 The film earned 357 million yuan at the box office.
 In the same year, he made his television debut when he co-starred with Li Guangjie, Fei Qiming and Sun Qian in the youth campus drama Waiting for You in the Future, in which he played Chen Tong, a guy who turned from enemies into friends with Liu Dazhi (Li Guangjie).
 On December 13, he won the Online Actor of the Year Award in the 9th Niu Er Entertainment Festival industry interconnection.

-In October 2019, it was announced that he will be starring in the online drama Mr Honesty with Shimin Chen, Jie Liang, and Haikuan Liu to be released in June 2020.
+In October 2019, it was announced that he will be starring in the online drama Mr Honesty with Chen Shimin, Liang Jie and Liu Haikuan to be released in June 2020.
 He played the role of Fang Zhiyou, a CEO of an architecture company.
-On December 14, he co-starred in the historical drama Dreaming Back to the Qing Dynasty with Li Landi and Wang Anyu, in which he played the arrogant, brave and wise fourteenth brother Aixinjueluo Yinyu.
+On December 14, he co-starred in the historical drama Dreaming Back to the Qing Dynasty with Li Landi and Wang Anyu, in which he played the arrogant, brave and wise fourteenth brother Aisin-Gioro Yinti.
 This was also the first time he played in a historical-themed film and television work.